• Share this on:

 Organic certification

 In addition to the EU organic standard, most European countries also have their own voluntary organic standards.
-Examples are Bio-Siegel (Germany), AB mark (France) and the Ø logo (Denmark).
+Examples are Bio-Siegel (Germany), AB mark (France) and the Ø label (Denmark).
 Some countries have private standards or labels, for instance Naturland (Germany), Soil Association (United Kingdom), Bio Suisse (Switzerland) and KRAV (Sweden).
-But note that having the EU organic standard is usually sufficient for most buyers.
+However, it should be noted that the EU organic standard is usually sufficient for most buyers.

 Tips: